 Name (role) Notes

-Sue Dors (Vice-Chair / Senior Independent Took on temporary Chair role from
+Sue Dors (Vice-Chair / Senior Independent Took on temporary Chair role from 26 th

-Director, Portfolio Holder for Safeguarding 26 th January 2021
+Director, Portfolio Holder for Safeguarding January 2021 - November 2022.

-[Safeguarding Champion] & Equality) -
+[Safeguarding Champion] & Equality) Reverted back to Vice-Chair at that

-Alexandra Cole Resigned from the Board October

-2021
+point.

 Paul Harrod (Portfolio Holder for Risk)

 Anna Hall (Portfolio Holder for Internal Controls)

 Tabinda Rashid-Fadel

 Simon Russell

-Guy Buckland
+Guy Buckland (Chair) Appointed as Chair in November 2022

-Neil Higginson Resigned from the Board April 2021

 Will Brown (Portfolio Holder for Finance)

-2 resignations from the Board took place in 2021-22.
-Recruitment for new Trustees will be looked at in 2022-23 after the appointment of a new Chair.
+0 resignations from the Board took place in 2022-23.
+Recruitment for new Trustees will be looked at in 2023-24.